St. Augustine’s Church, Richmond Rd

 St. Giles’ Church, Castle Hill

 Some parts of St Giles’ date back to 1092.
 The worship is liberal catholic, in the Anglican Church tradition.
 Our parish office is based there.
 Open most mornings, the church is a quiet city-centre space for prayer and meditation.
 At other times it welcomes people in for the musical events, concerts, conferences, celebrations, commemorations and children's holiday clubs that take place.
 The garden is variously used for raucous fun days, garden parties and picnics.
 Please feel free to enjoy this space to eat your lunch if you're working or passing nearby.
 Our local schools enjoy worship events and educational visits during term time.
-After the tsunami the congregation made a link with Christ Church, Hambantota.
-The churches have pledged to pray for each other and St Giles' raises money to support the work of its sister church.

 On most mornings a minister is available to speak with you if you'd like to drop in for any reason.